The library is open. Read the FAQs

 Already a member?
 Login into My Library Card.

-Members must agree to the Terms and Conditions of Membership (PDF 65KB)
+Members must agree to the Terms and Conditions of Membership (PDF 81KB)

 Renewing or Updating Your Membership

-Your membership card is valid for two years.
+Your membership card is valid for five years.

 If you have lost your card, have changed your contact details or your card is due for renewal, please telephone 9427 3111 or email firstname.lastname@example.org.